hejhdiss/pwntool/README.md

     python3 sample.py
     ```

+## Tested Platform

+- **Operating System:** Xubuntu 24.04.2 LTS
+- **Virtualization Platform:** VMware Workstation 17
+- **Notes:** The project has been tested and confirmed working in this environment.
+Compatibility with other Linux distributions or setups may vary.

 ## Contributing

 As a proof-of-concept, contributions are welcome to expand functionality and refine the user experience.
 Feel free to fork the repository, make your changes, and submit pull requests.